-YPF SA (YPF) said quarterly profit climbed 8 percent on higher oil prices in the first report since the Argentine company was nationalized by President Cristina Fernandez de Kirchner.
+YPF SA (YPF:US) said quarterly profit climbed 8 percent on higher oil prices in the first report since the Argentine company was nationalized by President Cristina Fernandez de Kirchner.

 Net income increased to 833 million pesos ($181 million), or 2.12 pesos a share, from 771 million pesos, or 1.96, a year earlier, Buenos Aires-based YPF said in a statement to the regulator after the market closed on Aug.
 10.